The Difference: Mochi vs Dango vs Daifuku vs Manju

-Besides, Japanese manga/anime may be helpful to know those sweet treats we Japanese commonly consume in daily life.
+Besides, Japanese manga/anime may be helpful to know those treats we Japanese commonly consume daily.

 These are the names of Japanese foods relating to sweet things.

-But can you tell what kinds of foods are Mochi, Dango, Daifuku, and Manju? and how they differ?
+But can you tell what Mochi, Dango, Daifuku, and Manju are and how they differ?

 Mochi (餅)

-Mochi only consists of glutinous rice without seasoning, so the rice cake itself isn’t a confection.
+Mochi only consists of glutinous rice without seasoning or flavoring, so the cake isn’t a confection.

-Besides, unlike Dango, Daifuku, and Manju, it is usually toasted or steamed before being used.
+Besides, unlike Dango, Daifuku, and Manju, it is usually toasted or steamed before use.

-Cooked Mochi is very sticky and stretchy, for which reason, every year in Japan, some people (especially the elderly) choke on it and pass away.
+Cooked Mochi is so sticky and stretchy that, every year in Japan, some people choke on it and pass away.

-The cooked rice cake is used in various dishes, both sweet and savory, like these, and those Mochi dishes are often eaten during the wintertime.
+We use the steamed/toasted cake in various dishes (both sweet and savory) like these, and those are staples during the wintertime.

 (Back)